CIBCB20202020 IEEE International Conference on Computational Intelligence in Bioinformatics and Computational Biology.

 IEEE CIBCB 2020

-The IEEE Conference on Computational in Bioinformatics and Computational Biology (IEEE CIBCB) has become a major technical event in the field of Computational Intelligence (CI) and its application to problems in bioinformatics, computational biology, and biomedical engineering.
+The IEEE Conference on Computational Intelligence in Bioinformatics and Computational Biology (IEEE CIBCB) has become a major technical event in the field of Computational Intelligence (CI) and its application to problems in bioinformatics, computational biology, and biomedical engineering.
 IEEE CIBCB 2020 provides a global forum for academic and industrial scientists from computer science, biology, chemistry, medicine, mathematics, statistics, and engineering, to discuss and present their latest research findings from theory to applications.

 IEEE CIBCB will take place in Viña del Mar, Chile.
 Viña del Mar is a coastal city northwest of Santiago, it is one of Chile’s top attractions, known for its gardens, beaches and high-rise buildings.
 2020 will be the first time that IEEE CIBCB is held in South America.
 We believe that Chile and Viña del Mar is the right location to expand the popularity of this exciting research field and the CIBCB conference itself in this part of the world.